amitkayal/project_deep_reinforcement_learning_navigation/README.md

-The task is episodic, and to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.
+The task is episodic, and The environment is considered solved when a mean score of 17 is achived over 100 consecutive episodes.
  This project is part of the [Deep Reinforcement Learning Nanodegree](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwigwuKwr4LdAhUMI5AKHTuBCz0QFjAAegQIDBAB&url=https%3A%2F%2Fwww.udacity.com%2Fcourse%2Fdeep-reinforcement-learning-nanodegree--nd893&usg=AOvVaw3OfEe4LlR9h_4vW3TZpE_o) program, from Udacity.
-You can check my report [here](reports/Report.pdf).
+You can check my report [here](Report.pdf).

 ### Install
 This project requires **Python 3.5** or higher, the Banana Collector Environment, download the code from this repository and the following Python libraries installed: